 The Cepsa Research Center in Alcalá de Henares (Madrid) is one of the main drivers of change that we are using to move forward with our new "Positive Motion" strategy.
 Thanks to research, development and innovation (R&D&i) projects, the center is helping Cepsa become one of the key companies in the energy transition and a leader in sustainable mobility, biofuels and green hydrogen in Spain and Portugal.

 It covers more than 12,000 m2 and has five main areas: Energy Transition, Science, Advanced Analytics, Operational Excellence and Services.
 Every day, more than 100 professionals research how innovative solutions can be applied to decarbonize the energy sector, with the aim of reducing CO2 emissions.
 The center has laboratories, state-of-the-art equipment and pilot plants capable of recreating the processes we carry out in our Energy Parks.
-This makes it possible to create more efficient and environmentally friendly production processes, develop advanced fuels and promote projects that have a positive impact on society.
+This makes it possible to create more efficient and environmentally friendly production processes, develop second generation biofuels and promote projects that have a positive impact on society.

 All this with the aim of driving sustainability to combat climate change and global warming, in line with the Sustainable Development Goals (SDGs) established in the UN’s 2030 Agenda and the European Green Deal.